Appearance

 supersimple discover postgres models --url <DATABASE_URL> > supersimple.yaml

-Optionally, you can specify Postgres database schema using --schema
+Optionally, you can specify Postgres database schema using the --schema

 option.